 To maintain the high standards of the professional practice and to assure continuing awareness of new knowledge in the field, ICB requires all certified AOD counselors to renew their certification every two years.
 Certified AOD counselors have the responsibility to maintain and renew their credential, and any failure to act is their responsibility.
 Counselors must notify ICB, in writing, of any change of address.
-They are required to pay a biennial certification fee and submit continuing education units (CEUs).
+They are required to pay a biennial certification fee and submit continuing education units (CEUs) through their Certemy account.

-Certified AOD counselors will be notified that their certification is about to expire no fewer than 30 days prior to the expiration date.
-They will submit their biennial certification fee and CEUs to ICB by their expiration date.
-Forms for the documentation of CEUs are available on our website and must be completed, signed and submitted with proof of attendance.
-CEUs should not be submitted until notification of expiration.
-CEUs can be uploaded at time of payment.
+Certified AOD counselors will be notified that their certification is about to expire no fewer than 60 days prior to the expiration date.
+They will submit their biennial certification fee and upload CEUs in their Certemy portal by their expiration date.